microsoft/PowerToys/doc/releases/0.37.0/tests-checklist-enricogior.md

 - [x] Resize images using dimension: Percents
 - [x] Resize images using dimension: Pixels

-- [ ] Try to resize wmf image.
-Resized image has to be of fallback encoder type
 - [x] Change `Filename format` to `%1 - %2 - %3 - %4 - %5 - %6` and check if the new format is applied to resized images
 - [x] Check `Use original date modified` and verify that modified date is not changed for resized images
 - [x] Check `Make pictures smaller but not larger` and verify that smaller pictures are not resized